 Other exercises are also taking on a Pacific flavor and increasingly including international and joint force partners.
 Air Mobility Command's Mobility Guardian '23 used to be a domestic exercise.
-This year's edition spread out across the photos of Chinese aircraft, including a J-20 stealth fighter, on Cunningham's desk, which are positioned next to quotes from Air Force Chief of Staff Charles Q. Brown Jr., and Secretary of the Air Force Frank Kendall on the importance of modernizing to deter China.
+This year's edition spread out across the Pacific.

 The Air Force is using these exercises to drill Airmen in new operational concepts, such as agile combat employment, which emphasizes the ability to work from dispersed and sometimes austere locations.